modelica/Reference-FMUs/README.md

 The FMUs will be in the `dist` folder inside the selected build folder.

-## Running the Examples

-First you need to follow the instructions in [Build the FMUs](#build-the-fmus) and build the project.

-From the command line:
-1. Inside the folder where the FMUs will be built, you should find an executable file corresponding to the example c file.
-For instance, `model_exchange.exe`.
-2. Run it.

-From Visual Studio:
-1. Set the example project as starting project.
-2. Run it.

 ## License and attribution

 Copyright &copy; 2020 Modelica Association Project "FMI".